by Regin Reyno

 This day, we went to Mansu Hill to pay tribute to statues of Kim Il Sung and Kim Jong Il.
 North Korea's deceased leaders.
 They are 20 meters high and are made of bronze.

 North Korean soliders stand at attention facing North Korea.
 Just about 1.5 meters behind them is already South Korea.
-This at at the Join Security Area at the Demilitarized Zone, where talks between the two Koreas took place.
+This is at the Joint Security Area at the Demilitarized Zone, where talks between the two Koreas took place.

 In Pyongyang, they also have an Arc of Triumph (Kaesŏnmun).
 This was erected to commemorate the Korean resistance to Japan.
 This is my 2nd Arc of Triumph visit in the world.
 The first one was in Vientiene, Laos.
 Hopefully, the next one would be in Paris.